Tipsy Laird Recipe – How to Make a Scottish Trifle

 What is a Tipsy Laird?

-A Tipsy Laird is a Scottish Trifle that, at it’s most basic, uses whisky or whisky liqueur rather than the sherry that you’d find in a traditional English trifle.
-We also like to use Scottish raspberries and raspberry jam in ours too.
+A Tipsy Laird is a Scottish Trifle that, at its most basic, uses whisky or whisky liqueur rather than the sherry that you’d find in a traditional English trifle.
+We also like to use Scottish raspberries and raspberry jam in ours.

-We always like to try and find out a bit of history to the recipes we make, but try as we might we couldn’t find out where the name Tipsy Laird originated from or when it was first made.
+We always like to try to find out a bit of history behind the recipes we make, but try as we might, we couldn’t find out where the name Tipsy Laird originated from or when it was first made.

 The earliest Trifle recipe appeared in a cookbook in 1585, so there’s definitely some history to the dessert, although when the switch to whisky may have happened is anyone’s guess.